ajnirp/ajnirp.github.io/content/blog/euler_2_j.md

 The result is `4613732`.
 How would we solve this problem in J?

-## Solving this in J
+## A direct solution

-Here's my solution.
+Here's a direct solution.
 I'm still learning the language, so it's probably not very polished.

 ```j
 step =. monad define